fedora-copr/copr/doc/how_to_upgrade_builders.rst

 How to upgrade builders
 =======================

-This article explains how to upgrade the Copr builders in OpenStack to a newer Fedora once it is released.
+This article explains how to upgrade the Copr builders in OpenStack (ppc64le, x86_64) and libvirt (aarch64) to a newer Fedora once it is released.

 Keep amending this page if you find something not matching reality or expectations.